Regularity of laws via Dirichlet forms -- Application to quadratic forms in independent and identically distributed random variables: Regularity of laws of a random variables on the Wiener space

 Then, the $S_{l}$'s are mutually independent.
-Since, each of the $S_{l}$ is a multi-linear polynomial of degree $2q$, provided we can apply \cref{eq:small-ball-P-l1} on each of the $S_{l}$, this allows to improve our bound.
+Since each term in the sum on the right-hand side is a multi-linear polynomial of degree $2q$, provided we can apply \cref{eq:small-ball-P-l1} on each of the first term, this allows to improve our bound.
 We now show this procedure is indeed feasible.

-\paragraph{Splitting the mass via a probabilistic method} Given $\mathbb{L} \subset \mathscr{P}_{p}(\mathbb{N})$, we write $\mathsf{B}^{\mathbb{L}} = (b_{IJ} : I,\, J \in \mathbb{L})$ for the extracted operator. \begin{lemma} There exists $\mathbb{L} \subset \mathscr{P}_{p}(\mathbb{N})$ such that
+\paragraph{Splitting the mass via a probabilistic method} Given $\mathbb{L} \subset \mathscr{P}_{q}(\mathbb{N})$, we write $\mathsf{B}^{\mathbb{L}} = (b_{IJ} : I,\, J \in \mathbb{L})$ for the extracted operator. \begin{lemma} There exists $\mathbb{L} \subset \mathscr{P}_{q}(\mathbb{N})$ such that

 \end{lemma}